lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

-## The Power of Raw Render Functions
+# The Power of Render Functions

 So far, all the examples in this book have used a `<template>` to structure the components.
 In reality, Vue does a ton of heavy lifting in the background between writing markup in `<template>` and actually rendering content in a browser.
 This is primarily handled by one of Vue's core packages, `@vue/compiler-sfc`.